nwisbeta/github.io/pages/pt_dmgrphc/pt_dmgrphc_landing_page.md

 * family name and address
 * patient identifier - for NHS Wales, the patient's NHS number

+{% include note.html content= "The data within the service is test data and must not be considered or used for live use.
+While the API implements the full FHIR specification, it only contains the data for 100 fictitious patient records." %}

 ### Retrieve patient records by performing a patient demographic search